Dr. Oliver Bračevac

 I am working on Scala 3, particularly practical and ergonomic effect systems.

-I lead the compiler team of Martin Odersky’s EPFL LAMP lab and serve on Scala’s core team.
+I lead the compiler team of Martin Odersky’s EPFL LAMP lab, serve on Scala’s core team, and chair the Scala Improvement Process.

 My general interests are programming languages, compilers, formal methods, and formal verification.
 More details are available in my (somewhat outdated) research statement: